 The application must describe a fire protection program to ensure adequate protection against fires.
-It should describe how the fire protection activities are controlled, managed and monitored to prevent fire from occurring and mitigate consequences during site preparation activities, as applicable.
+It should describe how the fire protection activities will be implemented, managed and monitored to ensure that fire risks are minimized during site preparation activities, as applicable.